hilbix/tino/howto/cirrus-ci.md

 Unfortunately, Cirrus CI is not self explanatory.
 You need documentation.
 This tries to sum it up.

+But if you managed that, it "just works"(tm) as it ought to be.

+Benefit: It provides CI for Linux, Windows and MacOS-X.

 # Hello World

 ## Enable it on GitHub Marketplace